shopware/admin-api-reference/docs/guides/quick-start/05-order-management.md

 Initiating and capturing payment is handled by [Store API](https://shopware.stoplight.io/docs/store-api/8218801e50fe5-handling-the-payment), whereas the admin API deals with refund payment.

 The refund payment method can be called only for transactions that are claimed to be successful.

 Generally, refunds are linked to a specific order transaction capture ID.
 An order can have one or more line items and amounts.
 Each of these line items signifies refund positions.
 Based on the number of line items requested for refund, the payment can either be partially or completely refunded.

 <!-- theme: danger -->
 > **Refund handling internals**
 >
 > To allow easy refund handling, have your payment handler implement the `RefundPaymentHandlerInterface`.
 Your refund handler implementation will be called with the `refundId` to call the PSP or gateway.
 >
-> For more information check our documentation on [implementing payment refund handlers](https://developer.shopware.com/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin#refund-example)
+> For more information, check our documentation on [implementing payment refund handlers](https://developer.shopware.com/docs/guides/plugins/plugins/checkout/payment/add-payment-plugin#refund-example)

 When you refund a payment, the API will change the refund state to *complete*.
 If you want to fail the refund in your RefundHandler implementation, simply throw a `RefundException`, and the state of the refund will transition to *fail*.